aws-samples/sample-amazon-qbusiness-index-search-api-java/README.md

 ## Email Allowlist Configuration

-This implementation includes an email allowlist security feature.
 The TVM will only issue tokens to email addresses that exist in the DynamoDB allowlist table.
 To add emails to the allowlist:

 1. After deploying the TokenVendingMachineStack, get the table name:
 ```bash